ArchipelagoMW/Archipelago/docs/style.md

 * We mostly follow [PEP8](https://peps.python.org/pep-0008/).
 Read below to see the differences.
 * 120 characters per line.
 PyCharm does this automatically, other editors can be configured for it.
 * Strings in core code will be `"strings"`.
 In other words: double quote your strings.
+* Strings in worlds should use double quotes as well, but imported code may differ.
 * Use type annotation where possible.